MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: Experimental Evaluation

 \textbf{Training Setup.} We train models from scratch for all experiments.
 Following MAE~\cite{He_2022_CVPR}, we do pre-training by MIMIR for 800 epochs.
+Please note that we also compare our MIMIR + fine-tuning paradigm with the End2End paradigm.
+The End2End paradigm refers to the supervised training of a model from scratch without self-supervised pre-training.
+To compare between End2End and pre-training + fine-tuning, the common training schedule practice is pre-training 800 epochs + fine-tuning 100 epochs versus End2End training 300 epochs in the existing works~\cite{He_2022_CVPR,Xie_2022_CVPR,Liu_2023_CVPR}.

 The number of warmup epochs is 40 for pre-training.
-We use AdamW~\cite{loshchilov2018decoupled} as an optimizer for both pre-training and fine-tuning.
-The cosine decay as the learning rate scheduler is applied.
+We use AdamW~\cite{loshchilov2018decoupled} as the optimizer for both pre-training and fine-tuning.
+We apply the cosine decay as the learning rate scheduler.
 At pre-training, MIMIR uses the 1-step PGD to generate adversarial examples for all three datasets.
 The perturbation budget is $\epsilon=8, \alpha=10$.
-At fine-tuning stage, we use the 10-step PGD AT with perturbation bound $\epsilon=8, \alpha=2$ for CIFAR-10 and Tiny-ImageNet.
-For ImageNet-1K, we use 1-step PGD with random initialization for better efficiency.
-The perturbation bound is $\epsilon=4$ for ImageNet-1K.
-We also use a 2-step APGD with a longer fine-tuning scheduler to compare with SOTA works in Table~\ref{tab:allonimagenet}.
+For the fine-tuning stage, we use the 10-step PGD AT with perturbation bound $\epsilon=8, \alpha=2$ for CIFAR-10 and Tiny-ImageNet.
+For ImageNet-1K, the perturbation bound is $\epsilon=4$.
+We use different steps of PGD or APGD to generate the adversarial perturbation for training.
 Details on training hyperparameters are provided in Appendix~\ref{sec:appendices_hyperparameters}.

 \textbf{Evaluation Metrics.} We use \textbf{natural accuracy} and \textbf{robust accuracy} as evaluation metrics.
 Natural accuracy refers to the accuracy of natural and unmodified inputs.
-The robust accuracy measures the accuracy under the AutoAttack~\cite{pmlr-v119-croce20b}.
+The robust accuracy measures the accuracy under the AutoAttack (AA)~\cite{pmlr-v119-croce20b}.
 AutoAttack is an ensemble of diverse parameter-free attacks, including white-box and black-box attacks.
-In our experiments, we use standard version of AutoAttack that contains four attacks, including APGD-ce~\cite{pmlr-v119-croce20b}, APGD-t~\cite{pmlr-v119-croce20b}, FAB-t~\cite{pmlr-v119-croce20a}, and Square~\cite{10.1007/978-3-030-58592-1_29}.
-The perturbation budgets are $\epsilon=8$ for CIFAR-10 and Tiny-ImageNet, $\epsilon=4$ for ImageNet-1K.
+In our experiments, we use the standard version of AutoAttack that contains four attacks, including APGD-ce~\cite{pmlr-v119-croce20b}, APGD-t~\cite{pmlr-v119-croce20b}, FAB-t~\cite{pmlr-v119-croce20a}, and Square~\cite{10.1007/978-3-030-58592-1_29}.
+The perturbation budgets for evaluation are $\epsilon=8$ for CIFAR-10 and Tiny-ImageNet, $\epsilon=4$ for ImageNet-1K.
+In addition, we also evaluate the MIMIR-trained models with unforeseen attacks, such as CW attacks, attacks with $l_2$ norm, and out-of-distribution data (ImageNet-Corruption~\cite{hendrycks2019robustness}).

+\textbf{Training stability.} We also show that the natural accuracy and robustness of MIMIR are stable evaluation metrics.
+Due to the high computation cost, we cannot report the standard deviation for all experiments.
+To show that our method MIMIR has low variances, we train ViT-S on three datasets three times (1-step PGD AT for ImageNet-1K) and report the standard deviation and average performance in Table~\ref{tab:stdandmean}.